monking/punch/README.md

 `pe` to manually remove the line.
 Then use `punch -t` or `pt` to make the correct entry, and sort the now disordered lines (in Vim: visual select lines with <Shift>+V `:!sort`)

+`punch` uses BASH's built-in math, which has no knowledge of floats.
+Because of this, all math operations are done using seconds, and only converted to minutes in the end.
+This means that the sum of the printed project or task totals will fall short of the daily total.
+It's up to your judgement whether to add one minute to your times when entering them into another time-tracking system.